PowerNukkit/Java2Nukkit-World-Converter/README.md

 Don't forget to replace the directory paths and the tool jar file name.

-## Can I use it as library?
-I don't recommend doing it yet, an official API will be built soon and this project will be push to maven center when ready.

 ## How do I build the project?
 Just open your terminal software, cmd.exe for example, navigate to inside the project directory and type: